Liu-Qingbin/ODB2VTKplus/README.md

 We suggest the samples from https://github.com/Liujie-SYSU/odb2vtk/tree/master/Samples to learn the script.

-Note: Some modifications to script is necessary when handle diffrent mission.
+Note: Some modifications to script is necessary when handle different mission.